Tehran denies arrival of Taliban members in Iran

 -

-Tehran denies arrival of Taliban members in IranDecember 23, 2016Print : Peshawar
+Tehran denies arrival of Taliban members in IranDecember 23, 2016Print : National

-PESHAWAR: The Iranian foreign ministry has said the Afghan media reports about arrival of Taliban members in Iran were groundless.